-A fast and optimized web page always contains images which have been previously resized and compressed.
+A fast and optimized web page always contains images that have been previously resized and compressed.

 Not every image you wish to add to your website will always be the exact size it needs to be: most of the time you need to use a photo editor to resize your image files.